zx80/flask-simple-auth/README.md

 - `token` auth uses a signed parameter to authenticate a user in a realm for some limited time.
 The token can be obtained by actually authenticating with previous methods.

+- `fake` parameter-based auth for fast and simple testing the claimed login is coldly trusted…

 I have considered flask\_httpauth obviously, which provides many options, but I do not want to force their per-route model and explicit classes